Texto e código retirado

 100

-manually.
-Also note that HTTP header names are case-insensitive although feel free to use
+requests has a .json() method on response objects which saves us having to call json.loads()manually.
+Also note that HTTP header names are case-insensitive although feel free to use User-Agent if you prefer.

 >>> j = {